-Large quantities of MD were recovered during the EE/CA and RI at MRS-05, including fragments from 37 mm and 155 mm HE projectiles.
-Potential receptors of MEC hazards present at MRS-05 include part-time residents, site visitors, and recreational users (e.g., hikers and hunters).
-Activities related to camping could result in intrusive activities in the shallow subsurface (up to 12 inches).
-An unacceptable MEC risk has been identified at MRS-05 based on the presence of MEC, elevated geophysical anomaly density, and current land use.
+MD was recovered, including 37 mm and 155 mm projectiles, during the EE/CA and RI at MRS-06.
+Potential receptors of MEC hazards present at MRS-06 include: landowners, future construction workers, and future residents.
+Most residential activities do not involve disturbance of the subsurface; however, home construction could result in intrusive activities to depths of five feet or more.
+An unacceptable MEC risk has been identified at MRS-06 based on the presence of MD, elevated geophysical anomaly density, and current and reasonably foreseeable land use.

 As explained previously, unacceptable risks associated with MC contamination are not present at the former Spencer Artillery Range.
-Therefore, response actions are not needed at the site to protect human health and the environment from releases of MC from this site.
+Therefore, response actions are not needed at the site to protect the human health and the environment from releases of MC from this site.